The Florida Bar

 II.
 Florida Bar Policy

-The bar's rules authorize the board of governors to establish, maintain and supervise “a program for providing information and advice to the courts and all other branches of government concerning current law and proposed or contemplated changes in the law."
-Rules Regulating Fla.
-Bar 23.2(d)(4).
+The Rules Regulating The Florida Bar authorize the Board of Governors to establish, maintain and supervise “a program for providing information and advice to the courts and all other branches of government concerning current law and proposed or contemplated changes in the law.”
+(RRTFB, 2-3.2(d)(4))

-Proposed legislative positions for The Florida Bar are usually first considered by the legislation committee, a ninemember group chaired by an incumbent board member and composed of at least five persons who were board members at the time of their appointment.
-The committee generally advises the organization's leadership regarding all legislative matters affecting the bar, its committees, and its sections.
+Proposed legislative action by The Florida Bar is usually first considered by the Legislation Committee, a nine-member group chaired by an incumbent board member and composed of at least five people who were board members at the time of their appointment.
+The committee generally advises the leadership on all legislative or political matters affecting the Bar, its committees and its sections.

 III.
 Judicial History